AkshathaSingh/AkshathaSingh.github.io/_posts/2020-11-19-sentiment-analysis-of-Customer-Reviews.md

 * Finally, converted the data into a document matrix where sentences are replaced by a vector which gives the count of each word's occurrence in the corpus, this is referred as **Bag of words**.
 * Then the dataset is **split into a training set**, which is used by our machine learning model to learn on and a **test set**,which is used to evaluate the performance of our model.

+**_(Complication: when looping through each review with its index to carry out the preprocessing step, an error occured where it couldn't find the index of the rows deleted due the missing values, fixed this error by resetting the index of the dataset)_**

-## Classification and Evaluation:
+## Implementation:

-Here, three classification algorithms have been used to train the model, Naive Bayes Classifier, Decision Trees and Support Vector Machines.
-The performance of all the three models is compared and the one with highest is selected for predictions on new data.

 The algorithms are trained using the **training dataset** and are evaluated by comparing the predictions of the model on the test set with the actual values of the **test set**.

+Here, three classification algorithms have been used for training the model, Decision Trees, Support Vector Machines and Naive Bayes Classifier.
+The performance of all the three models is compared and the one with the highest accuracy and F1 score is selected for predictions on new data.

 * Naive Bayes Classifier: